Aphyosemion australe: Appearance

 A. australe comes in a two colours.
 The wild type are brown and called 'chocolate' in the aquarium hobby and a man made 'gold' form exists which is orange; this form was spontaneous mutation bred by a Finnish aquarist name Hjerssen in 1952.
-JJ Scheel in "Rivulins of the World World (TFH PRess, 1970) deleted the pointed out these were not a separate specues and deprecated the name Aphyosemion australe hjersseni.
+JJ Scheel in "Rivulins of the World World (TFH PRess, 1970) pointed out these were not a separate species and deprecated the name Aphyosemion australe hjersseni.
+An Albino strain appeared from the "hjersseni" strain around early 2022 and there are also darker "chocolate" and "spotless" varieties in the aquarium hobby.
 Males can reach a length of around 6 cm, with females being slightly smaller.
 The caudal fin is lyre-shaped, which is characteristic of the genus.
 The females also are less colourful; their body colouration is brownish tan for the wild form and a light tan for the gold/orange form, and they have rounder fins.

 In the aquarium

 The Cape Lopez lyretail is one of the most popular and commonly available species of killifish.
 Spawns readily in the aquarium in nearly any water, spawning in fine-leafed water plants, such as aquatic moss.
 The fry emerge after 14 days at a preferred temperature of 26 °C. They adapt well to any variety of commercially prepared foods, flake or frozen livefoods but like all killifish do better with living foods cultured or caught from clean sources.